 As Christianity continued to spread, many pagan deities and mythological figures found new life as Christian saints.
 This transformation was often deliberate, as missionaries recognized that familiar gods and heroes could foster a smoother transition to Christianity if they were reimagined in a Christian framework.

-For example, the Irish goddess Brigid, associated with fire, healing, and the hearth, was repurposed as Saint Brigid of Kildare, one of Ireland’s most beloved saints.
-By integrating Brigid’s attributes into a Christian narrative, the church preserved the symbolism while encouraging reverence within a Christian context
+For example, many scholars see connections between the Irish goddess Brigid, associated with fire, healing, and the hearth, and Saint Brigid of Kildare, one of Ireland’s most beloved saints, whose feast falls on the former pagan festival of Imbolc (1 February).
+As medievalist Pamela Berger argues, Christian monks “grafted” the goddess’s functions onto the saint, preserving familiar symbolism within a Christian framework (as discussed by Elaine Callinan).

 Transformed Beasts, Gods, and Heroes